my1396/Econ-Study/_posts/2024-01-20-Insert-Images-gh-pages.md

 **Comments**:

-- It's safer and faster to use project self-contained images, for instance, in a folder `images` or `assets`.
+- It's <span style='color:#32CD32'>safer and faster to use project self-contained images</span>, for instance, in a folder `images` or `assets`.
 In this way, it doesn't depend on an external server like Google.
 - The probelm with Cloud Storage is that when Google updates their terms, your website is corrupted.
 You have to make changes to your source codes to meet the requirements of the new terms (see the follwing section for an instance).
 - Self-contained images protect you from website corruption, which is more stable.
 - It is fatest for your website to load images when the files are on GitHub.
 But then you need to upload lots of images.
 As GitHub won't process a large amount at one time, you need to split the upload into small batches.